 Aspirin, Tylenol, and other patient over-the-counter drugs are not available through school.
-Should you wish for your child to have access to these medications, you must sign a waiver and leave a supply with the school clinician or the front office.
-Students are prohibited from carrying any type of medication or herbal supplement on them.
+Should you wish for your child to have access to these medications, you must sign a waiver and leave a supply with the school clinician or office.